• Grand Challenges Initiative fellow working with Chapman University students

 The Grand Challenges Initiative is a required part of the curriculum for students pursuing any bachelor’s of science degree in the Schmid College of Science and Technology or Fowler School of Engineering.
 It is also open to students from all majors—and could be especially relevant for undeclared students with STEM interests.

 Those entering Schmid College or Fowler School of Engineering after the beginning of their first year (either by transfer or change of major) are required to enroll in the Grand Challenges Initiative if they have less than 60 credit hours (excluding AP and IB).
 Students with more than 60 credit hours may still participate, but it is not required.
-Feel free to contact the GCI program director, Dr. Gregory Goldsmith, with advising questions.
+Feel free to contact Program Co-Director Dr. Javier Espeleta, with advising questions.

 • Meet your team and select the challenge your team will take on.